Ujjwol77/it-support-ticketing-system/README.md

 # IT Support Ticketing System (Still on progress)

+Need to work on diff login for IT team and customer

 A simple web-based IT support ticketing system built with PHP and MySQL.

 ## Features